segmentio/segment-docs/src/connections/storage/data-lakes/lake-formation.md

 ### Configuring Lake Formation using IAM policies

 > note "Granting Super permission to IAM roles"
-> If you manually configured your database, assign the `EMR_EC2_DefaultRole` super permissions.
-If you configured your database using Terraform, assign the `segment_emr_instance_profile` super permissions.
+> If you manually configured your database, assign the `EMR_EC2_DefaultRole` Super permissions.
+If you configured your database using Terraform, assign the `segment_emr_instance_profile` Super permissions.

 #### Existing databases
 1. Open the [AWS Lake Formation service](https://console.aws.amazon.com/lakeformation/).